2021 - 2022 School Choice Information

 What is a dedicated magnet school?

 A dedicated magnet school does not have a set boundary.
 All students who attend the school apply for acceptance through the magnet lottery.
-Students who live in the former attendance area of a dedicated magnet school receive first preference for admission.
+Students who live in the former attendance area of a dedicated magnet school receive the former attendance area preference.

 Does a magnet student give up the chance to get a traditional education?

 No. Every student receives instruction in all subject areas that are required for promotion and/or graduation.
 In fact, in many cases, the magnet theme is integrated into the core curriculum.